 In addition to the scheduled quarterly payments, the Company is obliged to pay the Swap Counterparty, subject to the relevant threshold limits, a Cash Settlement Amount upon the occurrence of a credit event provided that the conditions of settlement have been satisfied under the terms of each respective CDS contract.
+During the year ended December 31, 2014 and 2013 no cash settlement amounts were paid.

-As described in note 2(d)(v), Swap agreements related to the Series 05-01 and 06-07 Notes are used to facilitate a principal protection for the respective Series Notes in case Prospero Notes are impaired.
+As described in note 2(d)(iv), Swap agreements related to the Series 05-01 and 06-07 Notes are used to facilitate a principal protection for the respective Series Notes in case Prospero Notes are impaired.